lemming52/white_knight/pendulum/README.txt

 COMMENTARY
 Methods preserved from core exercise seem to generate same results, and show the predicted in phase/ out of phase relationships for the symmetric/antisymmetric mmodes of the double pendulum.
-However, the frequencies do not match the predicted values, with a small discrepancy for the low frequency symmetric mode and a large discrepancy on the high frequency mode.
+The modes were shown to match the predicted values, but only for verysmall angles, using larger angles gave a large discrepancy in the anti-symmetric mode and a small one for the symmetric.

 SUPPLEMENTARY 2 ###############################################################################

+FILEs

+Python
+pendulum.py
+config/config_randn.json
+config/config_pertn.json
+tools.py
+config_gen.py - Generate 100 configuration files to investigate chaos
+chaos.py - Generate the data files for each configuration plot_chaos.py - Produce chaos plots from the data files.

+Pictures
+displacements_chaotic_*.png - Plot of angular displacements against time. positions_chaotic_*.png - Plot of trajectories for all systems.

+Files
+data/data/double_solutions_*n.txt
+data/double_positions_*n.txt
+data/double_energies_*n.txt

+Notes
+* - rand or pert, which designate whether the set of systems are random or perturbed from a base file *n - rand1, rand2, pert1, pert2 ...

+RUNNING ORDER
+gen_config.py
+    Either with both or one of pert() and rand() uncommented to generate that system of config files. comment out main() in pendulum.py chaos.py
+    specify pert or rand as appropriate uncomment main() in pendulum.py plot_chaos.py
+    specify pert or rand

+EXTERNAL PACKAGES
+numpy
+scipy
+matplotlib